 I just set up my blocks center with the Christmas cards and a few of the winter cards.
 Then I added Christmas building props to help students build what is on the cards.
 There are tubs of forest animals, polar animals, cotton balls (use for snow), pom poms (use for ornaments/candy), poinsettias, candy canes, jingle bells, bows, Santa, and a few elves.
 Santa and the elves were ornaments.
 Most of the props are from the Dollar Tree.

 Look at the house one of my little engineers created for Santa!

 In the discovery center, I added gumdrops, bows, mini erasers, and the Christmas themed I Can Build anchor chart to the top of the drawers.
 Students can choose to build anything from the chart or try the STEM challenge.
-I hid the other STEM posters inside the folder so I can change the challenge easily.
+The other STEM posters inside the folder to make it easy to change out the challenges.

 This is a gingerbread house one of my little engineers created.